Sides / Dairy-Free Mashed Potatoes (No Milk)

 A bowl of creamy mashed potatoes with thyme.

+Using the starchy cooking water from cooking the potatoes results in a wonderfully creamy, light mash.
 This is a trick my omi taught me years ago and it’s truly the perfect option.
 I grew up making mashed potatoes with warm dairy milk and lashings of butter but this is an excellent post-war granny version that works just as well today and is plant-based as is.

 Vegan mashed potatoes ingredients with labels.